Hunter safety course offered in Leon Co.

 An adult must accompany children under the age of 16 at all times.
-Students are encouraged to bring a pencil and paper with them to take notes.
+Students should bring a pencil and paper with them to take notes.

-People interested in attending this course can register online and obtain information about future hunter safety classes at MyFWC.com/HunterSafety or by calling the FWC’s regional office in Panama City at 850-265-3676.
-For more information on this course, call George Warthen at 850-265-3676.
+People interested in attending this course can register online and obtain information about future hunter safety classes at MyFWC.com/HunterSafety or by calling Hunter Safety Coordinator George Warthen at the FWC’s regional office in Panama City at 850-265-3676.